Protocol Updates 2025

 Record the pulse oximetry result on the newborn screening blood collection card by checking the appropriate box (PASS, FAIL, or NOT SCREENED) and entering the date and time of pulse oximetry screening.
 Reporting of screening results should NEVER delay the submission of the blood card.
 This information will be entered into a database similar to the database used to track newborn hearing screens.

-Which babies should be screened?
+Which newborns should be screened?

 Every baby born in Wisconsin is required to have pulse oximetry screening.
 Most babies will be screened at the time their newborn blood screen is collected between 24 and 48 hours of life.